 On December 22, 2011, we entered into a \$350.0 million senior secured revolving credit facility (the "Revolving Credit Facility") that matures in December 2016.
-After giving effect to the issuance of the Senior Notes and the use of proceeds therefrom, the Revolving Credit Facility provides us with the ability to borrow up to \$200.0 million with sub-limits of up to \$50.0 million for letters of credit and up to \$25.0 million for swingline advances, subject to the terms and conditions specified in the Revolving Credit Facility.
+The Revolving Credit Facility provides us with the ability to borrow up to \$200.0 million with sub-limits of up to \$50.0 million for letters of credit and up to \$25.0 million for swingline advances, subject to the terms and conditions specified in the Revolving Credit Facility.
 Under certain circumstances the borrowing capacity under the Revolving Credit Facility may be increased by up to an additional \$100.0 million.
-Our actual borrowing capacity under the Revolving Credit Facility is limited by our ability to comply with the financial ratios described below under "-Covenants."
-As of December 31, 2012, after giving effect to the issuance of the Senior Notes and the Series B Exchange, based on our RC Leverage Ratio, we had the ability to borrow an additional \$92.3 million under the facility.
+As of December 31, 2013, we had \$55.0 million outstanding advances under the Revolving Credit Facility at an annual rate of 2.35% and, based on our leverage ratio under the facility, we had the ability to borrow an additional \$136.1 million under the facility, net of issued letters of credit of \$8.9 million.
+The remaining amounts under the senior secured revolving credit facility are available to fund working capital needs.
+For additional information about the terms of the Revolving Credit Facility, see Note 8 of the Notes to Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.